KPMG GAMES RECAP

 The Gaming Season

-The KPMG Games used to occur around March/April annually; but more recently, it takes place during the rainy season (May/June) just before the KPMG Town Hall event which is deemed to be the biggest KPMG event in Nigeria every year.
-Due to the distinctive quality of the Town Hall, the KPMG Games awardees received their trophies at the event.
+The KPMG Games usually occurs around March/April annually; but more recently, it takes place during the rainy season (May/June) just before the KPMG Town Hall event which is deemed to be the biggest KPMG event in Nigeria every year.
+Due to the distinctive prestige accorded to the Town Hall, the KPMG Games’ awardees received their trophies at the event.
 Nowadays, champions receive their awards just after the games conclude.